conduktor/conduktor-docs/docs/guide/use-cases/apply-traffic-control-policies/index.md

 Any request that doesn't match the Interceptor's configuration will be blocked and return the corresponding error message.
 For example: you want to send fetch request with isolationLevel=read_committed, but the Interceptor is being configured `isolationLevel=read_uncommitted`.

-When you send that request to the cluster, consumer will retry the request and the following error is logged in the gateway:
+When you send that request to the cluster, consumer will retry the request and the following error is logged in Gateway:

 ```sh
 org.apache.kafka.common.errors.PolicyViolationException: